-As in Kubernetes, Octelium has a dedicated Secret type for storing sensitive data such as API tokens and passwords where they can be used and referenced by other Cluster resources by the Secret's name in order to not store sensitive data along with other Cluster configurations which can be stored in git repositories for example.
+As in Kubernetes, Octelium has a dedicated Secret type for storing sensitive data such as API tokens and passwords, which can be used and referenced by other Cluster resources via the Secret's name to avoid storing sensitive data along with other Cluster configurations that can be stored in Git repositories, for example.

 Creating a Secret